HFSS Score Calculator & Recipe Reformulation

 Below you’ll find a list of our most frequently asked HFSS questions covering all the key ingredients, followed by how to use our built-in HFSS Score Calculator, and then how to reformulate a recipe to be Non-HFSS.

-For a quick summary, watch our video below on how to reformulate recipes in 5 simple steps, to avoid the full UK HFSS restrictions coming into effect on 1st October 2025.
+For a quick summary, watch our video below on how to reformulate recipes in 5 simple steps, to avoid the full HFSS restrictions coming into effect.

 If you have any questions at all regarding HFSS, please get in touch with our experts by calling us on 01598 760673 or emailing us at: enquiries@nutricalc.co.uk